2637309949/dolphin/README.md

 ## command

 ### build
+The build command generates the preset function by executing the built-in Pipeline function, You can specify that only a pipeline will be executed via the @ symbol

 ```sh
 dolphin build @table xml/test
 ```

 ### clean
+The clean command clears temporary files

 ```sh
 dolphin clean
 ```
 ### init
+The init command, as stated, generates a series of initialization files

 ```sh
 dolphin init